jjlovaglio/FSND-heroku-deploy-test/README.md

 ## Run Migrations
 Once your app is deployed, run migrations by running:
 `heroku run python manage.py db upgrade --app <name-of-your-application>`

+### url of deployed app can be found on settings section of app in the heroku platform